ishann/ml-sandbox/notes/markdowns/DTs-RFs-GB-XGB.md

 ## Mising data during inference

 * Create duplicates of the sample with missing feature and label with all possibilities.
-* Run through the `RF` and use the above method to aggregate and find the most likely value of the missing feature based on the simulated values.
+* Run through the `RF` and use the above method to aggregate and find the most likely value of the missing feature based on the candidate which results in being closest to the label possibilities.

 # AdaBoost (in a hurry)